Why isn’t Meghan and Harry’s son a prince? A look at how royal titles are bestowed.

 The children of Elizabeth’s daughter, Princess Anne, did not inherit prince or princess titles and neither did the offspring of the queen’s youngest son, Prince Edward — although they are entitled to have them.

-Upon birth, Archie was entitled to the title of earl or lord — and eventually he’ll be able to inherit Harry’s title, Duke of Sussex.
+Upon birth, Archie was entitled to the title of earl or lord — and eventually he will be able to inherit Harry’s title, Duke of Sussex.

 In the interview, Meghan expressed disappointment that Archie was not made a prince because it meant he had no right to security and that as the first royal family member of color he should be treated the same as his Cambridge cousins.

-But since the birth of Archie, there’s been speculation in Britain that the couple withheld a title for their son so that he may lead a more normal life out of the intense royal spotlight — something both continue to struggle with.
+But since the birth of Archie, there has been speculation in Britain that the couple withheld a title for their son so that he may lead a more normal life out of the intense royal spotlight — something both continue to struggle with.

 In comments made during the Oprah interview, Meghan appeared to contradict those widely believed claims, adding: “It was not our decision to make.”